 Most people see bowling as a sport enjoyed by both the expert and the novice bowler.
 You may have done it yourself in the past – a night out with family and friends, birthday parties, or an after-dinner activity with co-workers.
 Others may see it as just fun and games.
 But in reality, a bowling party is perfect if you are looking for something to do during a long break from office work or a team-building activity.

 The best thing about bowling is that anybody can bowl – man or woman, young or old, disabled or not.
 It is easy to learn, and you can either take it seriously or play just for fun.
+Learn more on About Bowling Balls and you will soon be playing like experts.
 But what many do not realize is that the bowler benefits a lot from it.
 Aside from being happy just by playing, the individual also gets a lot of advantages when it comes to health.

 Tones and strengthens the muscles

 Whether you bowl by your lonesome or attend a bowling party, you exercise whenever you play.
 You stretch, walk, and swing your arm whenever you release the ball.
 Your muscles, joints, and tendons get that necessary tension just from holding the fourteen-pounder.
 It is a great way to tone the rest of your limbs, chest, and shoulders.
 There is leg movement.
 So it is a whole-body workout.

 Even though you love your job, the pressures of work can sometimes weigh you down.
 Any form of physical activity is a relief from either back-breaking or sedentary work.
 Bowling can allow you to socialize with your co-workers as you take a break from your mental faculties.
 And when you go back to work after an hour or so of playing, you will find that you have a renewed sense of creativity and a calmer sense of tackling your profession.